ut-issl/s2e-aobc/README.md

   ```
   - s2e-aobc (git submodule)
     - We recommend to use a released version of s2e-aobc.
+  - data
-  - data (copy `s2e-aobc/data` directory and modify the simulation settings as you need)
+    - Please copy `s2e-aobc/data` directory and modify the simulation settings as you need.
   - CMakeLists.txt
   - CMakeSettings.json
-  - others
+  - README.md
-    - README, git related files, and etc.
   ```
 - `CMakeLists.txt`
   - Please change the word `example` to suit with your project name.

+### How to build and execute the project-specific repository

+- Please check the `README.md` in the example directly.

 ### How to join development of this repository